 We can provide help and advice and assistance on a wide range of housing issues to council tenants and other local residents.

-Some tenancy rights are changing due to the implementation of the Housing (Scotland) Act 2014.
+Due to the implementation of the Housing (Scotland) Act 2014, some tenancy rights changed in 2019.

 Frequently asked questions